-On Sunday, August 20, each student will be scheduled for a respirator fitting and testing.
+Each student will be scheduled for a respirator fitting and testing.
+Refer to your orientation schedule.
 At that time, you may purchase a 3M 6000 series mask with replaceable organic vapor cartridges and replaceable N95 Pre-filters.
 It is mandatory that you be tested for proper fit of your respirator and be trained in how and when to use it in a safe manner.

 The cost for both the 3M Respirator and fit test is $45 ($ 20 for the fit testing and $ 25 for the respirator).
 In addition, the required safety glasses and hard hats are offered for sale for $10 for the set.
 An extra pack of cartridges and filters are available for $15 for the set.
 Safety glasses are $5.
 These items and services may be paid by cash or check only.
 Credit cards are not accepted.
 The company performing the fit testing and providing the masks is Rayco Safety, Inc., from Yadkinville, NC. http://www.raycosafety.com.